theodoratrz/SaladMakers-Project/README.md

 ## Shared Memory Project

-In this project, we implement independent programms, which run simultaneously.
+In this project, we implement independent programms, which run simultaneously as a part of the Operational Systems course.

 **Goals/Tasks**
 - Use semaphors to achieve a successful cooperation between the independent processes.